Editorial and Publication Policies

 However, our authors often express strong opinions and reflect a wide variety of political views as well as foreign policy intellectual traditions.
 The opinions expressed by the authors published in this journal are not necessarily those of members of the journal’s staff or the American Diplomacy Board of Directors, nor of the Triangle Institute for Security Studies or the Curriculum for Peace, War & Defense at the University of North Carolina-Chapel Hill.

 We welcome all submissions and will acknowledge and consider them promptly.
 They should be sent via e-mail (email@example.com) as an attachment in Microsoft Word.
+Submissions should use the Times New Roman font in 12 point type, with the exception of the title, which should be 14 point.
+The title and section heads should be bolded.

 Most commentary and analysis articles, opinions, and Eyewitness Foreign Service stories should not exceed 2000 words.
 Book reviews should be no more than 1500 words.
 We occasionally also accept research-based scholarly articles of greater length.